Fish are relatively easy to take care of, and therefore it is one of many animals that is usually kept as a house pet.

 11. Swollen Gills

-This guppy fish disease is usually caused by ammonia or carbonate poisoning.
+Swollen gills is one of guppy fish disease that is usually caused by ammonia or carbonate poisoning.
 Ammonia will be formed from decomposing fish food, fish waste, or other organic matter.
 Meanwhile, Carbonate is usually found in rocks and substrates.

 In low quantities, ammonia will burn the gills and make them inflated.
 Worse, it can be deadly in higher quantities.
 When their gills are swollen, your guppies will be gasping for air at the surface.